 You can enable data tiering when using specific configurations and features:

-Data tiering is supported with Cloud Volumes ONTAP Standard, Premium, and BYOL, starting with version 9.2 in AWS and version 9.4 in Microsoft Azure.
+Data tiering is supported with Cloud Volumes ONTAP Standard, Premium, and BYOL, starting with the following versions:

 Data tiering is not supported in Azure with the DS3_v2 virtual machine type.